Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-To visualise \eqref{transfereddensity}, the coloured regions in the top right panel of Figure~\ref{fig:warpuexample} show the components $\pi^{(k)}(\vtheta) = \varpi(k|\vtheta) \pi(\vtheta)$ (as functions of $\vtheta$) of $\pi$ (black solid curve) induced by $\phi_{\text{mix}}$ (the dashed curve in the top left panel).
+To visualize \eqref{eqn:transfereddensity}, consider the case where the employed $\phi_{\rm mix}$ is a Gaussian mixture $\phi_{\rm mix}^{\rm gauss}$ in~\eqref{eqn:phimix:gauss}, and note in this case $\zeta =\psi$ only contains the component index.
+The colored regions in the top right panel of Figure~\ref{fig:warpuexample} display components $\pi^{(k)}(\vtheta) = \varpi(k|\vtheta) \pi(\vtheta)$ of $\pi$ (black solid curve) induced by $\phi_{\rm mix}^{\rm gauss}$ (the dashed curve in the top left panel).
 The density of $\pi^{(k)}$ gets transported towards the origin via the mapping $\sF_\psi$ with $\psi=k$.
-The bottom left panel of Figure~\ref{fig:warpuexample} is the resulting Warp-U transformed density $\tilde{\pi}$.
-The shaded regions represent the proportion of density contributed from the original components of $\pi$ with the corresponding colours.
+The bottom left panel of Figure~\ref{fig:warpuexample} is the Warp-U transformed density $\tilde{\pi}$.
+The shaded regions represent the proportion of density contributed from the original components of $\pi$ with the corresponding colors.

+To estimate the normalizing constant $c$ of $q$, following \citet{wang2022warp}, we can apply~\eqref{calssical_Bridge_estimation} with densities $q_1 = \tilde{q}$ in~\eqref{eqn:transfereddensity} and $q_2 = \phi$.
+However, this approach can have high computational cost when evaluating $q$ is expensive .
+Even when $\phi_{\rm mix}$ is a Gaussian mixture as in \citet{wang2022warp} and integral evaluation in~\eqref{eqn:transfereddensity} is unnecessary, each evaluation of $\tilde{q}$ requires $K$ evaluations of $q$, and overall Warp-U bridge estimator requires $K(n_1+n_2)$ evaluations of $q$.
+Thus, although the Warp-U bridge estimator is statistically more efficient than the standard bridge sampling applied to $\target$ and $\phi_{\text{mix}}$, it can be much more expensive. \citet{wang2022warp} found that, given fixed computational resources, Warp-U bridge sampling is only comparable to standard bridge sampling (and is sometimes slightly worse).